-- Provide a high quality mixed-use, marine-related, visitor-serving commercial development with integrated residential units and a unified architectural and landscape theme. - Implement the MU-W2 (Mixed Use Water-Related 2) General Plan and MU-W (Mixed Use Water Related) Coastal Land Use Plan categories on an underutilized bayfront location in a manner that provides for commercial development on or near the bay in a manner that will encourage the continuation of coastal-dependent and coastal-related land uses and visitor-serving uses, as well as allow for the development of mixed-use structures with residential uses above the ground floor.
-Freestanding residential uses shall be prohibited. - Maintain and expand core coastal dependent and coastal-related land uses, including the development of marina parking and enclosed dry stack boat storage and launching facility. - Provide new housing opportunities in response to demand for housing, reduce vehicle trips and encourage active lifestyles by increasing the opportunity for residents to live in proximity to jobs, services, entertainment, and recreation. - Protect and enhance significant visual resources from identified public vantage points, such as Coast Highway, Castaways Park, and Coast Highway-Bay Bridge, to the bay and the cliffs of upper Newport Beach through view corridors designed into the project.
-New public view opportunities will be created on-site. - Expand bayfront access to and along the bay where it does not exist at the present time, in a manner that protects environmental study areas (ESA) and/or environmentally sensitive habitat areas (ESHA) and does not adversely impact existing private residences adjacent to the site. - Provide continuous public coastal access with a new minimum 12-footwide bayfront access promenade along the bayfront edge of Planning Areas 1, 2, and 3.
-This new, public bayfront promenade will link the public docks and marina property south of the Coast Highway-Bay Bridge along the bayfront, to the Newport Dunes recreational area.
-In addition, bike lanes and pedestrian access will be provided along Bayside Drive from the intersection of Bayside Drive/East Coast Highway intersection running northerly to the terminus of Bayside Drive at the Newport Dunes recreational area.
+- Provide a high quality mixed-use, marine-related, visitor-serving commercial development with integrated residential units and a unified architectural and landscape theme. - Implement the MU-H1-W2 (Mixed-\Use Horizontal\Water-Related\24) General Plan and MU-H1-W (Mixed-\Use Horizontal\Water Related) Coastal Land Use Plan categories on an underutilized bayfront location in a manner that provides for commercial development on or near the bay in a manner that will encourage the continuation of coastal-dependent and coastal-related land uses and visitor-serving uses, as well as allow for the development of mixed-use structures with residential uses above the ground floor.
+Freestanding residential uses shall be prohibited.a horizontally distributed mix of uses, which includes general or neighborhood commercial, offices, multi-family residential, visitor-serving and marine-related uses, and buildings that vertically integrate residential with commercial uses, adjacent to Coast Highway, and on or near the waterfront locations. - Maintain and expand core coastal dependent and coastal-related land uses, including the development of marina parking and an enclosed dry stack boat storage and launching facility. - Provide new housing opportunities in response to demand for housing, reduce vehicle trips and encourage active lifestyles by increasing the opportunity for residents to live in proximity to jobs, services, entertainment, and recreation. - Protect and enhance significant visual resources from identified public vantage points, such as Coast Highway, Castaways Park, and Coast Highway-Bay Bridge, to the bay and the cliffs of upper Newport Beach through view corridors designed into the project.
+New public view opportunities will be created on-site. - Expand bayfront access to and along the bay where it does not exist at the present time, in a manner that protects environmental study areas (ESA) and/or environmentally sensitive habitat areas (ESHA) and does not adversely impact existing private residences adjacent to the site. - Provide continuous public coastal access with a new minimum 12-foot-wide bayfront access promenade along the bayfront edge of Planning Areas 1, and 2, and 3.
+This new, public bayfront promenade will link the public docks and marina property south of the Coast Highway-Bay Bridge along the bayfront, to the existing Newport Dunes recreational area.
+In addition, bike lanes and pedestrian access will be provided along Bayside Drive from the intersection of Bayside Drive/East Coast Highway intersection running northerly to the terminus of Bayside Drive at the